mhorpheus/test/DFIR-Hotline.md

 - What is the business impact of this incident?
 - Who owns and manages system within the scope of incident?

 In most cases, the initial hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the client needs.
 Often the person calling the hotline is not a technical resource and doesn't have all of the information required to make that decision.
 It is highly recommended to schedule a Triage/Scoping call with the client and their technical team following the initial hotline call.
-For more information visit the [Triage and Scoping Procedures](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping) page.

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.